Interfaith marriage in Judaism

-Interfaith marriage in Judaism (also called mixed marriage or intermarriage) has historically been viewed with strong disapproval by Jewish leaders and remains a contentious issue within the Jewish community.
+In Judaism, interfaith marriage has historically been viewed with strong disapproval by Jewish leaders and remains a contentious issue within the Jewish community.
 According to Halakha (Jewish law), as derived from the Talmud, marriage between a Jew and a non-Jew is both prohibited and considered void under Jewish law.
 The Haskalah influenced more diverse perspectives on interfaith marriage.

 A 2020 survey conducted by the Pew Research Center in the United States reported that 42% of married American Jewish respondents had a non-Jewish spouse.
 Among those who married after 2010, the intermarriage rate was 61%, rising to 72% when excluding Orthodox Jews from the data.

 In the Hebrew Bible

 The Hebrew Bible contains numerous accounts of interethnic marriages.
 Prominent figures, such as Abraham, Moses, and David, are described as taking non-Israelite women as wives or consorts.
 The books of Ezra–Nehemiah describe widespread intermarriage between Jews and Samaritans and, to a lesser extent, Philistines.
 Interfaith marriage, however, was widely condemned, as it was believed that such a union could result in the perversion or abandonment of the Israelite religion.
 Since the notion of these interethnic marriages was inextricably tied to the potential mixing of Israelite and foreign religions, the biblical text uses the condition of having "foreign" spouses to illustrate the concerns surrounding interfaith unions.

 The Hebrew Bible contains numerous laws restricting or forbidding interethnic and, by extension, interfaith marriages.
 Ancient Israelites were prohibited from marrying individuals from the Seven Nations residing within the Land of Israel.
 Israelites were permitted to marry foreign female prisoners of war under strict conditions: the women could not be from cities within the Land of Israel, as these might have been inhabited by the forbidden nations.
 Additionally, the captive woman was to be a virgin and not allowed to have any sexual relations with her captor until after she had mourned her absent parents for a full month.
 If a soldier became tired of her, he was to give her freedom if she asked for it; he was not to sell her or enslave her since this was a marriage under compulsion.

 The Torah posits that a Jewish soldier should not marry a captive non-Jewish woman as a wife because the son would rebel against his father; this would later happen to King David and Absalom.

 The crisis of the Babylonian exile renewed concerns for maintaining the "purity" of the ethnic Israelite population.
 Ezra is described as urging his fellow Jews to separate from their "foreign" wives and children.
 Under his tutelage, intermarriage came to be highly discouraged.